luismaecker/DeepTrees_fork/README.md

 ## Predict on a list of images

-Run the inference script with the corresponding config file on list of images.
+Predict tree crown polygons for a list of images.
+The configuration file in `config_path` controls the pretrained model, output paths, and postprocessing options.

 ```bash
 from deeptrees import predict